jhancock93/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-3-1.png)

-2. We can calculate 2 different mean and median total number of steps depending on whether we treat NA days as having zero steps:
+2. We can also calculate 2 different mean and median total number of steps depending on whether we treat NA days as having zero steps.
+The summary function can do this for us:

 ```r
 summary(totalByDayNASumAsZero)